-Set in the north of Spain in the stunning Navarra region, Pamplona is internationally famous for its annual running of the bulls as part of the San Fermin festival every July.
-The festival attracts more than a million visitors to the city for eight days of non-stop party atmosphere, bullfights and holiday-style celebrations.
-Outside of this fiesta, however, you’ll find that a rich history, laid-back lifestyle, charming architecture and delicious tapas are the orders of the day in Pamplona.
+Pamplona is set in the north of Spain in the stunning Navarra region.
+When you arrive you’ll find a rich history, laid-back lifestyle, charming architecture and delicious tapas are the orders of the day in Pamplona.

 Next up, seek out the magnificent Cathedral of Royal Saint Mary.
 Dating back to the 15th century, this exquisite example of gothic and neoclassical architecture is a must-see when visiting Pamplona.
 Round out your cultural journey with a visit to the Museum of Navarre, which is home to some of the finest collections of art and historic artefacts in Spain.

 There’s no denying that Spain has high culinary standards, and Pamplona is no exception.
 Favouring fresh vegetables, local wine and quality meats and cheeses, dining in this city is something special.

 Tapas are a firm favourite with visitors and locals and are available all year round.
 Restaurants in the Old Town serve up great tapas and wine – look out for special meal deals around Estafeta Street.

 No trip to Pamplona would be complete without sampling a jug of local sangria.
 A word of warning, alcohol content levels can vary dramatically across the city so be careful to pace yourself.
 If you want to revel in a nightclub instead of festival-style on the streets, head to Plaza del Castillo and party Spanish-style until morning.